matt2718/colorado-qb/README.md

 If you want to insert a blog post, just shove it in the `_posts` directory.
 Make sure you format the filename the way Jekyll requires.

+## Style Guide

+When writing for this site, try to adhere to the following conventions:

+* In the interest of consistency, "quiz bowl" should always be 2 words.
+  "Quizbowl" should only be when quoting (e.g. "as Bob once wrote, 'Quizbowl is awesome!'") or in proper names (e.g. "Missouri Quizbowl Alliance").

+* Never write in first person singular, except in blog posts (and even then, try to avoid it).
+You are writing on behalf of Colorado Quiz Bowl; if you need to speak in the first person, use "we".

+* When referring to an *non-specific* person, use they/them/their.
+I'm not trying to force my views about gender-neutral language on anyone else; I'd just like a consistent writing style.
+No one wants a site that uses "he" in one part, "she" in another, "he/she" in a third, and "they" in a fourth.

+* Use Oxford commas (e.g. "Colorado, Idaho, and Utah" instead of "Colorado, Idaho and Utah").
+I know this is a contentious issue, but again, it's about consistency.

-I recommend limiting your line width to 80 characters for ease of editing, but it's not super important.
+* I recommend limiting your line width to 80 characters for ease of editing, but this part isn't super important.